Blowpipe (tool): Blowpipes for fireplaces or outdoor fires

-Blowpipes are also known as blow pokers (or just blow pokes).
+Blowpipes are also known as "mouth bellows" (soufflet à bouche), "blow pokers", or just "blow pokes".
 They are used to start and stoke fires.

 Blowpipes are straight, tube-like tools primarily used to direct oxygen to boost a wooden fire.
-Blowpipes have been in use for hundreds of years, but were first documented by John Griffin in his 1827 book A Practical Treatise on the Use of the Blowpipe.
+Blowpipes have been in use for hundreds of years, but were first documented by John Joseph Griffin in his 1827 book A Practical Treatise on the Use of the Blowpipe.

 Blow pokers are multifunctional fire irons.
 Primarily they are used to arrange the embers or firewood in a wood fire (the poker), secondarily they are used as a blow pipe.
 The term "BlowPoker" was introduced in 2005 by the German company Red Anvil GmbH, a manufacturer of fire irons and fireside accessories.
 Their BlowPoker also has a plate to arrange the ashes.
-Since 2005 the term blow poker has established itself in the trade as a generic term for a multifunctional poker tool.
+Since 2005, the term blow poker has established itself in the trade as a generic term for a multifunctional poker tool.